Chuck Faucette

+Early life

 Raised in Willingboro Township, New Jersey, Faucette played both baseball and football at Willingboro High School.

+Toronto Blue Jays

+Faucette was originally drafted in the 12th round (290th pick) out of high school to play baseball for the Toronto Blue Jays.
+In 1981, at 17, he played outfield for their rookie-league team in Bradenton, Florida.
+In 1982, he played in Florence, South Carolina and Medicine Hat, Alberta before going to play college football for the University of Maryland.
+In two seasons in the Jays' farm system, Faucette batted .151 with four home runs and sixteen runs batted in.

+University of Maryland

+Faucette attended the University of Maryland, College Park from 1983 to 1986 and left as the Terrapins second-leading all-time tackler with 466, behind only Eric Wilson (481).
+As of June 2009, Faucette still ranks third on Maryland's all-time list, only behind Wilson and D'Qwell Jackson (473).
 Faucette helped the Terrapins to three-straight Atlantic Coast Conference championships (1983–85), serving as team captain in his senior year.
 He was a two-time All-ACC selection and a three-time honorable mention All-American.

+NFL career

 At 6 ft 3 in and 240 lb, Faucette had a prototypical physique.
 However, due to the unusual college defense in which he played, a wide-tackle-six, pro teams were not sure how he would fit into their more standard 3-4 or 4-3 defenses.
-He was drafted in the tenth round of the 1987 NFL Draft by the New York Giants.
+He was drafted in the tenth round of the 1987 NFL draft (279th overall) by the New York Giants.

+The reigning Super Bowl champions boasted veteran stars Lawrence Taylor, Harry Carson and Carl Banks at line backer, and Faucette was cut during preseason.
+He caught on with the San Diego Chargers, and made his NFL debut in week four against the Cincinnati Bengals.

+Post NFL career

 After two seasons with the Chargers, he retired from the NFL after he suffered a broken neck, and started his coaching career as the head coach at Crawford High School in San Diego in 1990.
 Faucette went on to coach the linebackers for the Hamilton Tiger-Cats of the Canadian Football League from 1990 to 1992, alongside serving as the team's head strength coach.
 Between 1996 and 1999, he served as the boys' athletic director and head football coach at St. Pius X High School in Houston, Texas, leading his team to a 10–3 record and a state runner-up finish in 1998.